-Impact 4 - Impact on Surface Water Quality from General Earthworks and Construction Related Activities
+Impact 4: Impact on Surface Water Quality from General Earthworks and Construction Related Activities

-- 11.7.29 Construction activities will involve the direct disturbance of superficial deposits and soils during construction.
+- 11.7.38 Construction activities will involve the direct disturbance of superficial deposits and soils during construction.
 This could alter the surface water regime during construction.
-In addition, where soils or superficial deposits excavated during the works are retained on site in bunds, run off could occur. - 11.7.30 The potential impacts to surface water quality relate to: - Run off from stockpiles of superficial deposits and soils; - Accidental spillages or leakages; - Mobilisation of existing contamination; and - Alteration of the groundwater regime and mobilisation of groundwater contaminants and subsequent discharged to surface waters. - 11.7.31 Surface water receptors are located adjacent to the Application Site with works taking place within the flood bank and mudflats adjacent to main channel of The Haven.
-Additional surface water receptors include three land drains located within and surrounding the Application Site.
-Surface waters including drains present on the Application Site are considered to be a medium sensitivity receptor, as The Haven supports the Local Nature Reserve site (Havenside) directly opposite the Facility. - 11.7.32 Taking into account the nature of the anticipated construction (as outline above) and the embedded mitigation (Table 11.14) the effect to surface water quality is considered to be short-term.
-With a short-term impact on water quality and potential for short-term derogation, it is anticipated that the magnitude of construction impacts would be low. - 11.7.33 It is anticipated that after adopting the outlined embedded mitigation measures, specifically the adherence to the environment agency pollution prevention guidance, the magnitude of effect will be low and therefore given the sensitivity of the receptor is medium the impact would be considered to be of minor adverse significance.
+In addition, where soils or superficial deposits excavated during the works are retained on site in bunds, run off could occur. - 11.7.39 The potential impacts to surface water quality relate to: - Run off from stockpiles of superficial deposits and soils; - Accidental spillages or leakages; - Mobilisation of existing contamination; and - Alteration of the groundwater regime and mobilisation of groundwater contaminants and subsequent discharged to surface waters.

+11.7.40 Taking into account the nature of the anticipated construction (as outlined above)

+and the embedded mitigation (Table 11-14), the effect to surface water quality is considered to be short-term.
+With a short-term impact on water quality and potential for short-term derogation, it is anticipated that the magnitude of construction impacts would be low.